 What’s billed as one of the top events in the state’s cultural scene can boast of a program offering over 150 possible experiences at 30 locations scattered across the city center and further afield.
 Music, dance, visual arts, performances, photography and other forms of expression figure into the night’s agenda.

 Each edition of this annual event is planned around a certain topic.
 In 2018, the idea of industrial culture provides the inspiration for many program points.
 Visitors can see what transpires between a pair of dancers from the Pfalz Theater and two robots developed by the Technical University, or listen to the Kaiserslautern Symphony Orchestra’s interpretation of the sound of a locomotive.

-The program hints of many intriguing possibilities for a night of exploration and entertainment.
+hints of many intriguing possibilities for a night of exploration and entertainment.
 Visitors can enjoy chanson and French musical comedy at the Kammgarn, performances by ballet schools and a choir in the Fruchthalle, dancing and illuminations in the Japanese Garden, live music at the Fotowerkstatt, an Irish folk band at the Stiftskirche, tango performances in Hotel Saks, or a jazz session in the Stadtsmuseum.
 The U.S. military is on board in the form of a performance by the U.S. Air Forces Europe Band at the Martinskirche.